 We will receive substantially all of our revenue as rent payments from tenant-operators under triple-net leases of our healthcare facilities.
 Until we grow our asset base significantly, we will be dependent on a relatively small number of tenant-operators, some of which will account for a significant percentage of our rental revenue.
 For the three months ended March 31, 2017, our HealthSouth facilities comprised 30% of our rental revenue, our Omaha and Plano facilities each comprised 9% of our rental revenue, and our Tennessee facilities comprised 8% of our rental revenue.
 No other facilities comprised greater than 6% of our rental revenue during the three months ended March 31, 2017.
 We have no control over the success or failure of our tenant-operators' businesses and, at any time, any of our tenant-operators may experience a downturn in its business that may weaken its financial condition.
 Additionally, private or governmental payors may lower the reimbursement rates paid to our tenant-operators for their healthcare services.
 For example, the Patient Protection and Affordable Care Act of 2010 (the "Affordable Care Act") provides for significant reductions to Medicare and Medicaid payments.
 As a result, our tenant-operators may fail to make rent payments when due or declare bankruptcy.
-Any lessee failure to make rent payments when due or tenant-operator bankruptcy could result in the termination of the tenant-operator's lease and, particularly in the case of a large tenant-operator, or a significant number of tenant-operators, may have a material adverse effect on our business, financial condition and results of operations, our ability to make distributions to our stockholders and the trading price of our common stock.
-In addition, to the extent a tenant-operator vacates specialized space in one of our healthcare facilities (such as imaging space, ambulatory surgical space, or inpatient hospital space), re-leasing the vacated space could be more difficult than re-leasing more generic office space, as there ar
+Any lessee failure to make rent payments when due or tenant-operator's lease and, particularly in the case of a large tenant-operator, or a significant number of tenant-operator bankruptcy could result in the termination of the tenant-operator's lease and, particularly in the case of a large tenant-operator, or a significant number of tenant-operators, may have a material adverse effect on our business, financial condition and results of operations, our ability to make distributions to our stockholders and the trading price of our common stock.
+In addition, to the extent a tenant-operator vacates specialized space in one of our healthcare facilities (such as imaging space, ambulatory surgical space, or inpatient hospital space)